richardedens/moonlightui/README.md

 # moonlightui

-The MoonlightUI framework is created to make beautiful desktop and web user interfaces based on JavaScript / CSS and HTML.
+Moonlight UI is a lightweight SPA and user interfaces framework based on JavaScript / CSS and HTML.

 ### Docs